BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in major tourist spots and larger stores, always have some cash (Russian Rubles) on hand for smaller kiosks, markets, or unexpected purchases.
-ATMs are plentiful, but inform your bank of your travel dates to avoid any card issues.
-For a local touch, consider using a card from a Russian bank if you have one, as it can sometimes offer better rates or fewer fees.
+While credit cards are widely accepted in major tourist spots and larger stores, always have some cash (Russian Rubles) on hand for smaller kiosks, markets, or unexpected street food vendors.
+ATMs are plentiful, but inform your bank about your travel dates to avoid card blocks.

 culture